mohliyet/ton_projects/Class01.md

 - **B-Money (Wei Dai) - 1998**: B-Money was an early proposal for an "anonymous, distributed electronic cash system".
 It was another influence on the development of Bitcoin.

 - **Lucre (Ben Laurie) - 1999**: Lucre is an implementation of anonymous electronic cash.
 It was designed to be a practical system that is highly secure and efficient.

+### Why did early digital currencies fail?

+1. **Merchant Adoption**: One of the main reasons early digital currencies failed was due to a lack of merchant adoption.
+For a currency to be successful, it needs to be widely accepted by merchants for goods and services.
+Many early digital currencies were not widely adopted, limiting their usefulness.

+2. **Centralization**: Many early digital currencies were centralized, meaning they were controlled by a single entity.
+This centralization led to a number of problems, including a lack of trust and vulnerability to attacks.
+In contrast, successful digital currencies like Bitcoin are decentralized, meaning no single entity has control over the network.

+3. **Double Spending**: Double spending is a potential flaw in a digital cash scheme in which a single digital token can be spent more than once.
+This is possible because a digital token consists of a digital file that can be duplicated or falsified.
+Many early digital currencies did not have effective mechanisms in place to prevent double spending, leading to a lack of trust in the system.

+4. **Consensus**: Consensus refers to the agreement in the network about the state of the distributed ledger.
+In many early digital currencies, achieving consensus was a problem.
+Without consensus, it's impossible to agree on the order of transactions, which can lead to double spending and other issues.